 Alice Silverberg is Distinguished Professor of Mathematics and Computer Science at the University of California, Irvine.
 Her primary research areas are cryptography and number theory.
-She earned her undergrad degree summa cum laude from Harvard University, a Masters degree and PhD from Princeton University, and a Master of Advanced Study degree from the University of Cambridge.
+She earned her undergrad degree summa cum laude from Harvard University, her master's degree and PhD from Princeton University, and her Master of Advanced Study degree from the University of Cambridge.
 Silverberg is an inaugural Fellow of the American Mathematical Society and a Fellow of the Association for Women in Mathematics, and has been awarded Humboldt, Bunting, Sloan, IBM, MSRI, and NSF Fellowships or Professorships.
 She has given over 300 invited lectures.

 - Lattices: Algorithms, Complexity, and Cryptography, Spring 2020.
 Visiting Scientist.